Kitsap Mental Health Services Data Breach Settlement

 Updated

-Current and former patients who received a notice that their private information was compromised in the October 2024 Kitsap Mental Health Services data breach, may be eligible to submit a claim up to $3,000 plus additional benefits from a class action settlement.
+Current and former patients who received a notice stating the October 2024 Kitsap Mental Health Services data breach compromised their private information may be eligible to submit a claim up to $3,100 plus additional benefits from a class action settlement.
 The cybersecurity incident impacted approximately 70,759 current and former Kitsap patients.

-Kitsap Mental Health Services has agreed to pay to settle a class action lawsuit regarding allegations that a cyberattack in October 2024 exposed sensitive personal and medical information.
-Compromised information may have included names, addresses, birth dates, Social Security numbers, driver’s license or state identification numbers, medical diagnoses, treatment information, medications, claims information, financial information and other health care-related data.
+Kitsap Mental Health Services agreed to settle a class action lawsuit alleging a cyberattack in October 2024 exposed sensitive personal and medical information.
+The compromised information may have included names, addresses, birth dates, Social Security numbers, driver’s license or state identification numbers, medical diagnoses, treatment information, medications, claims information, financial information and other health care-related data.

 Who can file a data breach claim?

-Class members are individuals whose personal and protected health information may have been compromised in the October 2024 Kitsap Mental Health Services data breach.
+Class members are individuals whose personal and protected health information the October 2024 Kitsap Mental Health Services data breach may have compromised.

 How much is the class action settlement payout?